DhanaiDev/SQLProject/README.md

 # SQLProject
 SQL Demo Project

-This Project deals how we can use SQL to persisting Data for our Application in efficient Manner with help of SQLite Framework with MIT Licenence.
-This is the boiler plate for SQLite Framework.
+This Project deals how we can use SQL to persisting Data for our Application in an efficient manner with the help of the SQLite Framework with MIT Licenence.
+This is the boilerplate for SQLite Framework.